comevussor/AWS_Tutorials/Rekognition/How_to_config.md

-# Set up a cloud based basic online face recognition app with Amazon Rekognition
+# Set up a cloud based basic online face recognition app with Amazon Rekognition (3-4 hours)

 The app will be able to register a set of faces and say if a candidate face is in the set or not.